 After two weeks you will be asked to apply moisturiser over your scar on a daily basis for a period of three months.

-You will come for a wound check one week after your surgery and return to see Mr Davis in clinic between six and ten weeks after surgery – earlier if required.
+You will come for a wound check one week after your surgery and return to see Mr Davis in clinic six weeks, and three months routinely after surgery – or earlier if required.
 Further follow-ups will be arranged as necessary.

 Bleeding & Haematoma